Using Diffuse Scattering to Observe X-Ray-Driven Nonthermal Melting

 \section{Abstract}

 We present results from the SPring-8 Angstrom Compact free electron LAser (SACLA) XFEL facility, using a high intensity ($\sim\!10^{20}\,$W/cm$^2$) X-ray pump X-ray probe scheme to observe changes in the ionic structure of silicon induced by X-ray heating of the electrons.
-By avoiding Laue spots in the scattering signal from a single crystalline sample, we observe a rapid rise in diffuse scattering, which we attribute to a loss of lattice order and a transition to a liquid state within 100 fs of irradiation, a timescale which agrees well with first principles simulations, but is faster than that predicted by purely inertial behavior. \R{This method is capable of observing liquid scattering without masking or filtering of signal from the ambient solid, allowing the liquid structure to be measured throughout and beyond the phase change.}
+By avoiding Laue spots in the scattering signal from a single crystalline sample, we observe a rapid rise in diffuse scattering and a transition to a disordered, liquid-like state with a significantly different structure to liquid silicon.
+The disordering occurs within 100 fs of irradiation, a timescale which agrees well with first principles simulations, and is faster than that predicted by purely inertial behavior, suggesting that both the phase change and disordered state reached are dominated by Coulomb forces.
+This method is capable of observing liquid scattering without masking signal from the ambient solid, allowing the liquid structure to be measured throughout and beyond the phase change.

 Nonthermal melting is the loss of periodic order in a system without thermal equilibration between the electron and ion subsystems.
 It has been observed in a wide range of semiconductors \cite{Sokolowski-Tinten1998,Rousse2001,Siders1999}, where a high-fluence laser pulse can excite large numbers of electrons to the conduction band.
 This leads to an electrostatic potential between the now-ionized atoms and, if the crystalline structure is open-packed, rapid disordering into a closer-packed state, a process known as Crystal Mismatch Heating (CMH) \cite{Lyon2015}.
 This process, or the closely-related Coulomb explosion \cite{Medvedev2013a}, is therefore expected in any system where a large population of electrons can be excited on ultrafast timescales.
-While optical or infrared photons can cause such excitation in semiconductors, high fluence X-ray pulses\R{, capable of penetrating through samples and exciting core electrons,} can cause such an effect in a much wider range of materials \cite{Medvedev2018a}.
+While optical or infrared photons can cause such excitation in semiconductors, high fluence X-ray pulses, capable of penetrating through samples and exciting core electrons, can cause such an effect in a much wider range of materials \cite{Medvedev2018a}.